Dr Harry Ahmed

 Overview

-I am a Senior Clinical Lecturer in Epidemiology and Director of the Academic Fellows Scheme at the Division of Population Medicine, Cardiff University School of Medicine, and a practicing GP at Penygraig Surgery, Rhondda Cynon Taf.
+I am a Clinical Reader in Epidemiology and Director of the Academic Fellows Scheme at the Division of Population Medicine, Cardiff University School of Medicine, and a practising GP at Rumney Primary Care Centre, Cardiff.

-I am Co-lead of the Infections work-package for the Health and Care Research Wales funded Wales Centre for Primary and Emergency Care Research (PRIME Centre Wales), and Associate Theme lead for the Population Health research theme for the College of Biomedical and Life Sciences.
+I Co-lead the Infections work package for the Health and Care Research Wales funded Wales Centre for Primary and Emergency Care Research (PRIME Centre Wales).

-I have considerable interest in supporting clinical acadmic trainees.
-I am Director of the Academic Fellows Scheme, a Welsh Government funded scheme that recruits, supports and mentors newly qualified GPs for two-years and provides opportunities for research, teaching, and postgraduate study.
+I have considerable interest in supporting clinical academic trainees.
+I am the Director of the Academic Fellows Scheme, a Welsh Government funded scheme that recruits, supports and mentors newly qualified GPs for two years and provides opportunities for research, teaching, and postgraduate study.
 I also co-Lead the Cardiff cohort of the WCAT programme and mentor GP Academic Trainees.

 My teaching roles include Case-based learning modules, co-leading the infections module of the Population Health Intercalated BSc, and supervising MPH, SSC, and intercalated BSc projects.